Possible ‘ATL Orgy’ Hoaxer Cidney Green Says It Happened, But Shared No Proof

 “It was an amazing success!
 We had so much much fun together!
 Thank you for all of the gifts, laughter and BALLS!”

-In a latter update on her Facebook profile, Green unleashed a strong-worded defense against those who claimed that the ATL Orgy was a rouse cooked up an overachieving Georgia collegiate.
+In a latter update on her Facebook profile, Green unleashed a strong-worded defense against those who claimed that the ATL Orgy was a rouse cooked up by an overachieving Georgia collegiate.

 “So [you all] think I scammed people by not showing up to my own party,” she inquired.